DomagojRatko/Automatic-Backup-Storage-Windows-Service/README.md

 Target directory can be a Dropbox folder that will automatically detect file changes, a backup will be made, and new and modified files will be stored in cloud storage.

+Important to mention is that on every service run, Backup will be performed before the time interval starts.
+That would mean that every time Windows boots up, a backup will be made on service start.

 ## How to setup and use.
 * Download service file **[BackupStorageWinService.exe](https://github.com/DomagojRatko/Automatic-Backup-Storage-Windows-Service/blob/main/BackupStorageWinService.exe)**.